Hey Kids (Start Here)

 Newton looks up.
 “Is this keeping you up?” he asks.
 “Because I can—”

-“I’m in love with you,” Hermann tells him, flushing.
+“I’m in love with you.”
+Hermann flushes as he says it.

-Newton smiles at him, and Hermann can see he’s wildly happy in that moment.
+Newton smiles, and Hermann can see he’s wildly happy.

-I’ll say it more, Hermann promises, in silence.
-I’ll find a way to finally explain what I’ve always known, what you’ve never understood.
+I’ll say it more, Hermann promises in silence.
+I’ll find a way to explain what I’ve always known, what you’ve never understood.
 It wouldn’t have taken so much time if life hadn’t been so hard.

 “It was the trivia that inspired this, wasn’t it?”
 Newton asks.
 “You’re so predictable.”
-He shuts his book, sets it carefully on the nightstand.
+He shuts his book and sets it on the nightstand.
 He kisses Hermann gently.
 “I’m in love with you too, Dr. Gottlieb, but I,” he says, smiling, “was first.”

 Comments